scrameta/b2b_notification/README.md

 rails db:seed RAILS_ENV=$env

 ## How to run the test suite
-RSpec is planned, but not yet implemented
+The rspec tests may be run with: bundle exec rspec spec

-For now there is a manual test tool ./test/curses_query_tool.rb
+There is also a manual test tool:
+./test/curses_query_tool.rb
 Controls:
   *   W:   up